Lupus: Unmasking the Enigmatic Disease

 How is lupus diagnosed and treated?

 Lupus is diagnosed through a combination of medical history, physical examination, and laboratory tests.
-There is no single test that can definitively diagnose lupus, so doctors rely on a combination of symptoms, physical findings, and test .
+There is no single test that can definitively diagnose lupus, so doctors rely on a combination of symptoms, physical findings, and test results.
 Treatment for lupus aims to control symptoms, prevent flare-ups, and minimize organ damage.
 This may include medications to reduce inflammation and suppress the immune system, lifestyle changes, and regular monitoring of symptoms and organ function.

 Leave a Comment